Evergreen Game: The game

-Black attempts to slow White's rapid development by depriving the of its preferred c3 square and forcing White to spend a tempo capturing the pawn.
-This move was favoured by Dufresne, but is today considered inferior.
+Black attempts to slow White's rapid development by depriving the of its preferred c3-square and forcing White to spend a tempo capturing the pawn.
+This move was favored by Dufresne, but is today considered inferior.
 Most popular today is 7...Nge7, in order to answer 8.cxd4 or 8.Ng5 with 8...d5.
-Other alternatives include 7...dxc3, (the risky "Compromised Defence"), 7...Nf6, and 7...d6.
+Other alternatives include 7...dxc3 (the risky "Compromised Defense"), 7...Nf6, and 7...d6.